MaterializeInc/materialize/doc/user/content/sql/drop-type.md

 Field | Use
 ------|-----
+`IF EXISTS`  | Do not return an error if the named type doesn't exist.
 _data_type_name_ | The name of the type to remove.
-`CASCADE` | Automatically removes objects that depend on the type, such as tables or other types.
+`CASCADE` | Remove the type and its dependent objects, such as tables or other types.
-`IF EXISTS`  |  Issue a notice, but not an error, if the type doesn't exist.
-`RESTRICT`  |  Refuse to remove the type if any objects depend on it.
-This is the default.
+`RESTRICT`  |  Refuse to remove the type if any objects depend on it. _(Default.)_

 ## Examples

-### Remove a data type with no dependencies
+### Remove a data type with no dependent objects
 ```sql
 CREATE TYPE int4_map AS MAP (key_type=text, value_type=int4);